Table of Contents

 Q. What is the price of a single storage drive?

 Ans.
-Hard disk memory limit is up to 2TB and can cost from $50-$68, Whereas laptop can extend up to 4TB and may cost up to $100.
+The hard disk memory limit is up to 2TB and can cost from $50-$68, Whereas a laptop can extend up to 4TB and may cost up to $100.

 Bottom Line of all this discussion: